Our vision, mission, and Core Values provide key guidelines for the development of our ministry here at Life Church.

-Our mission is to teach people to enjoy knowing Jesus without fear, inadequacy, guilt, or shame, to follow him together as his family, to function together as his body, and to work together to expand his kingdom.
+Our mission is to teach people to enjoy knowing Jesus without fear, inadequacy, guilt, or shame, to follow him together as his family, to function together as his body, and to work together to expand his kingdom and bring him glory.

 - We enjoy knowing Jesus because we

 - come to him even when we feel fear, inadequacy, guilt, or shame

 - We follow Jesus together as his family by: